Container lines consider scrapping strategy as new ship deliveries surge

 Beyond the scrapping route, carriers are re-looking at their trade routes to optimize deployment amid a capacity boom.

-According to Alphaliner, just nine percent of MSC’s fleet is now deployed on Asia-North America services, down from 16 percent last year.
+According to Alphaliner, just 9 percent of MSC’s fleet is now deployed on Asia-North America services, down from 16 percent last year.
 MSC now has more tonnage operating in Far East-Europe (23 percent), the Middle East/Indian sub-continent (14 percent) as well as services to and from Africa (13 percent), and on the trans-Atlantic (10 percent) trade than on the Asia-North America lane.

 By comparison, 22 percent of A.P.
 Moller - Maersk's fleet is deployed on Asia-Europe services and 18 percent on Asia-North America services.